japio7/retail-revenue-optimization/README.md

 ---

 ## 🔍 Overview
-This project applies machine learning to optimize retail pricing strategy and maximize revenue by identifying price–demand relationships.
+This project builds a machine learning-driven pricing strategy to identify the optimal price point that maximizes revenue.

+Using historical retail transaction data, a demand model was developed to simulate how changes in price impact customer purchasing behavior.

-By modeling how demand responds to price changes, this project demonstrates how data-driven pricing decisions can improve business performance.
+The analysis identifies a revenue-maximizing price and demonstrates how data-driven pricing decisions can significantly improve business performance.

 ---

+## 📌 Executive Summary

+A machine learning model was developed to estimate demand as a function of price and historical purchasing behavior.

+By simulating demand across different price points, the analysis identified an optimal price of **$2.53**, which maximizes revenue at approximately **$4,176**.

+Compared to baseline pricing, this approach demonstrates how retailers can systematically improve pricing decisions using predictive analytics rather than intuition.

+This project highlights the value of:
+- Demand forecasting
+- Scenario simulation
+- Data-driven decision making

+These techniques are directly applicable to real-world pricing optimization and revenue strategy.

+___

 ## 🎯 Business Problem
 Retailers must balance price and demand: